Location: Ancient Olympia

 The Temple of Zeus in Olympia is a hexastyle building, which was erected over three steps of stylobate.
 The entire monument was made of limestone and is covered with stucco.
 Parian marble was used for making the sculptures inside the temple and Pentelic marble was used to construct the roof tiles.
 The temple has thirteen columns on both sides and six columns each at two ends.
 Pronaos, Naos and Opisthodomos were its three compartments.

 However, the most impressive content of the temple was the magnificent golden and chryselephantine statue of Zeus, which is considered to be one of the seven wonders of the Ancient World.
-This 13-metres tall statue was made by Phedias, the most talented sculptor of ancient Greece, in his workshop in Olympia.
+This 13-meters tall statue was made by Phidias, the most talented sculptor of ancient Greece, in his workshop in Olympia.
 Unfortunately, both the temple and the statue of Zeus were destroyed by an earthquake.